 And sometimes, a rebrand is the only way to push the brand forward and make it relevant again.

 Most rebrands change only the visual branding elements and leave the brand name.
 But sometimes, you also have to change the business name to reflect your current brand.

 When rebranding, no one wants their rebrand to become the next headline or subject of public ridicule like the brands we discussed in 5 Major Rebranding Failures and What You Can Learn from Them.

-In order to avoid this, here are examples of brands that used proven strategies in their rebrands to excellent effect.
+Here are examples of five brands that used proven rebranding strategies to rebrand successfully.

 Mailchimp – The design is in the details

 We tend to notice significant redesigns and rebranding disasters, but sometimes minor tweaks and restraint are more effective.

 Taking stock of what’s there, optimizing it, and then distilling it is often a better strategy than a complete overhaul.